convisoappsec/conviso-docs/docs/integrations/azure-ad.md

 </div>

-At the right panel, select all of the users you want to assign to the Conviso Platform SSO login:
+At the right panel, select all the users you want to assign to the Conviso Platform SSO login:

 <div style={{textAlign: 'center'}}>